+To be determined

+Performance Report

+Current Expenditures \$0

+Cumulative Expenditures \$0

+Project Status Not started

+Required Performance 2: Negative Economic Impacts; 2.15: Long-Term Housing Security: Affordable

+Indicators and Housing

-\$0.00 2: Negative Economic Impacts; 2.15: Long-Term Housing Security: Affordable Housing Number of people or households receiving eviction prevention services (including legal representation): N/A, this project funds the construction of a facility not services Number of affordable housing units preserved or developed: TBD • Development of 8-10 units of permanent housing for youth (18-24).
-Number of low-moderate income youth secure permanent housing
+Programmatic Data Number of people or households receiving eviction prevention services (including legal representation): N/A, this project funds the construction of a facility not services Number of affordable housing units preserved or developed: TBD

+Output Measures • Development of 8-10 units of permanent housing for youth (18-24).

+Outcome Measures Number of low-moderate income youth secure permanent housing

 Priority Area 4: Emerging Needs

 Project Connection to Basic Needs

 Project Number 13978

 Estimated Cost Allocation \$150,000

-Expenditure Category 2: Negative Economic Impacts; Other

-2.37: Economic Impact Assistance: Other
+2: Negative Economic Impacts; Other 2.37: Economic Impact Assistance: Other

 This project's intended outcome is to addresses the lack of resources available to help individuals and families who have been impacted by violence to meet basic needs.
 The conditions that often give rise to incidents of violence, everything from economic dislocation to reduced community connections, also make it more difficult for households in crisis to access even basic assistance.
 Main activities included contracting with services providers.
 The City partnered with YWCA, Tellurian and Outreach for services.
-This project is completed.